phlowdotdev/phlow/docs/docs/install.md

 These scripts will install or remove the `phlow` binary from `/usr/local/bin`.
 The install script fetches the latest release and makes it globally available on your system.

-### Running with Docker
+## Running with Docker

 There are two ways to execute Phlow using Docker:

 1. **Pass a file, gzip, zip, or Git repository URL via the `MAIN_FILE` environment variable**:
-    Phlow will download and execute the specified file.
+    Phlow will download the file and execute it.

     Example:
     ```bash